votingworks/electionguard-kotlin-multiplatform/docs/CommandLineInterface.md

 ## Election workflow

-1. Generate an ElectionConfig protobuf record.
+1. **Generate an ElectionConfig protobuf record**.
 The following examples may be useful:
-   1. A synthetic manifest is created in **electionguard.publish.PublisherTest.testWriteElectionConfig**(), and an ElectionConfig protobuf is written out.
+   1. A synthetic manifest is created in _electionguard.publish.PublisherTest.testWriteElectionConfig_(), and an ElectionConfig protobuf is written out.
    2. In the [electionguard-java](https://github.com/JohnLCaron/electionguard-java) repo,
-      **com.sunya.electionguard.input.MakeManifestForTesting** can read a version 1
+      _com.sunya.electionguard.input.MakeManifestForTesting_ can read a version 1
       JSON manifest and write out a version 2 ElectionConfig protobuf.

-2. KeyCeremony.
+2. **KeyCeremony**.
 An ElectionConfig record is needed as input, and an ElectionInitialized record is output.
 The following examples may be useful:
-   1. **electionguard.keyceremony.RunTrustedKeyCeremony** is a CLI for testing, that will run locally in a single process, generate test guardians, and run the key ceremony.
+   1. _electionguard.keyceremony.RunTrustedKeyCeremony_ is a CLI for testing, that will run locally in a single process, generate test guardians, and run the key ceremony.
    2. In the [electionguard-remote](https://github.com/JohnLCaron/electionguard-remote) repo,
-      **electionguard.workflow.RunRemoteKeyCeremonyTest** is a CLI for testing, that will run a key ceremony with remote guardians over gRPC, on the same machine but in different processes.
+      _electionguard.workflow.RunRemoteKeyCeremonyTest_ is a CLI for testing, that will run a key ceremony with remote guardians over gRPC, on the same machine but in different processes.
 Private keys for each guardian are kept private and stored separately.
    3. In the [electionguard-remote](https://github.com/JohnLCaron/electionguard-remote) repo,
-      **electionguard.keyceremony.RunRemoteKeyCeremony** and **electionguard.keyceremony.RunRemoteTrustee**
+      _electionguard.keyceremony.RunRemoteKeyCeremony_ and _electionguard.keyceremony.RunRemoteTrustee_
       are CLI programs with which a remote key ceremony can be run with guardians residing completely on separate machines, communicating over gRPC from anywhere on the internet.

-3. Create input plaintext ballots based on the manifest in ElectionConfig.
+3. **Create input plaintext ballots** based on the manifest in ElectionConfig.
 The following examples may be useful:
-    1. RunWorkflow uses RandomBallotProvider to generate random test ballots.
+    1. _RunWorkflow_ uses _RandomBallotProvider_ to generate random test ballots.

-4. Batch Encryption.
+4. **Batch Encryption**.
 The following examples may be useful:
-    1. **electionguard.encrypt.RunBatchEncryption** is a CLI that reads an ElectionInitialized record and input plaintext ballots, encrypts the ballots and writes out EncryptedBallot protobuf records.
+    1. _electionguard.encrypt.RunBatchEncryption_ is a CLI that reads an ElectionInitialized record and input plaintext ballots, encrypts the ballots and writes out EncryptedBallot protobuf records.
 If any input plaintext ballot fails validation, it is annotated and written to a separate directory, and not encrypted.

-5. Accumulate Tally.
+5. **Accumulate Tally**.
 The following examples may be useful:
-    1. **electionguard.tally.RunAccumulateTally** is a CLI that reads an ElectionInitialized record and EncryptedBallot records, sums the votes in the encrypted ballots and writes out a **EncryptedTally** protobuf record.
+    1. _electionguard.tally.RunAccumulateTally_ is a CLI that reads an ElectionInitialized record and EncryptedBallot records, sums the votes in the encrypted ballots and writes out a _EncryptedTally_ protobuf record.

-6. Decryption.
+6. **Decryption**.
 The following examples may be useful:
-    1. **electionguard.decrypt.RunTrustedTallyDecryption** is a CLI for testing, that will run locally in a single process, that reads an EncryptedTally record and local DecryptingTrustee records, decrypts the tally and writes out a **PlaintextTally** protobuf record.
+    1. _electionguard.decrypt.RunTrustedTallyDecryption_ is a CLI for testing, that will run locally in a single process, that reads an EncryptedTally record and local DecryptingTrustee records, decrypts the tally and writes out a _PlaintextTally_ protobuf record.
-    2. **electionguard.decrypt.RunTrustedBallotDecryption** is a CLI for testing, that will run locally in a single process, that reads a spoiled ballot record and local DecryptingTrustee records, decrypts the ballot and writes out a **PlaintextTally** protobuf record that represents the decrypted spoiled ballot.
+    2. _electionguard.decrypt.RunTrustedBallotDecryption_ is a CLI for testing, that will run locally in a single process, that reads a spoiled ballot record and local DecryptingTrustee records, decrypts the ballot and writes out a _PlaintextTally_ protobuf record that represents the decrypted spoiled ballot.
     3. In the [electionguard-remote](https://github.com/JohnLCaron/electionguard-remote) repo,
-       **electionguard.workflow.RunRemoteDecryptionTest** is a CLI for testing, that will decrypt the EncryptedTally (and optionally spoiled ballots)
+       _electionguard.workflow.RunRemoteDecryptionTest_ is a CLI for testing, that will decrypt the EncryptedTally (and optionally spoiled ballots)
        with remote guardians over gRPC, on the same machine but in different processes.
 Private keys for each guardian are kept private and stored separately.
     4. In the [electionguard-remote](https://github.com/JohnLCaron/electionguard-remote) repo,
-       **electionguard.decrypt.RunRemoteDecryptor** and **electionguard.decrypt.RunRemoteDecryptingTrustee**
+       _electionguard.decrypt.RunRemoteDecryptor_ and _electionguard.decrypt.RunRemoteDecryptingTrustee_
        are CLI programs with which one can decrypt with guardians residing completely on separate machines, communicating over gRPC from anywhere on the internet.

-7. Run Verifier.
+7. **Verify**.
 The following examples may be useful:
-    1. **electionguard.verify.VerifyElectionRecord** is a CLI that reads an election record and verifies it.
+    1. _electionguard.verify.VerifyElectionRecord_ is a CLI that reads an election record and verifies it.

-8. Complete test Workflow.
+8. **Complete test Workflow**.
 The following examples may be useful:
    1. A complete test workflow can be run from electionguard.workflow.RunWorkflow in the commonTest module.
    2. A complete test remote workflow can be run from electionguard.workflow.RunRemoteWorkflowTest in the [electionguard-remote](https://github.com/JohnLCaron/electionguard-remote) repo.